Manal-art-coder/portfolio/README.md

 ## Thank You!

 Thank you for visiting my portfolio!
-I’m always eager to learn, grow, and take on new challenges in the field of data analysis.
-Feel free to reach out for potential opportunities, collaborations, or to exchange insights.
-Looking forward to connecting!
+I’m seeking opportunities in data analytics or customer success with a data-driven approach.
+Always eager to learn and tackle new challenges, I’d love to connect for potential opportunities, collaborations, or insightful discussions!